-i.
-The efforts made towards technology absorption ii.
-The benefits derived like product improvement, cost reduction, product development or import substitution ii.
-In case of imported technology (imported during the last three years reckoned from the beginning of the financial year) The Company uses latest technology and equipments in its business.
-Further, the Company is not engaged in any a.
-The details of technology imported manufacturing activity. b.
-The year of import c.
-Whether technology has been fully absorbed d.
-If not fully absorbed, areas where absorption has not taken place and the reasons thereof V The expenditure incurred on Research and Development The Company has not spent any amount towards research and developmental activities and has been active in harnessing and tapping the latest and best technology in the industry.
+- i.
+The efforts made towards technology absorption - The benefits derived like product improvement, cost reduction, product development or import substitution - iii.
+In case of imported technology (imported during the last three years reckoned from the beginning of the financial year) - a.
+The details of technology imported - b.
+The year of import - c.
+Whether technology has been fully absorbed - d.
+If not fully absorbed, areas where absorption has not taken place and the reasons thereof - iv The expenditure incurred on Research and Development